 Market risks arise from fluctuations in the equity, fixed-income, real estate and currency markets and their impact on the Group’s results.
 The impact on the ICECAPITAL Group is fairly minor due to the investment policy applied by the company.
 The company’s assets have been invested with moderation and a long-term investment span.

 Liquidity risk refers to a situation in which the company’s cash and cash equivalents are insufficient and no additional financing is available.
 The ICECAPITAL Group is highly solvent.
-In practice, the bulk of the Group’s assets is held in bank deposits and in liquid debt securities and shares.
+In practice, the bulk of the Group’s assets is held in bank deposits and in short-term fixed income funds.
 Moreover, since the Group has relatively steady and predictable cash outflows, it can prepare well for its liquidity needs.
 Consequently, liquidity does not constitute one of the Group’s main risks.

 Operational Risks and Reputational Risk